 PROJECT SPECIAL DELIVERY

-All babies need special care, but some need it more than others.
-This is none “more true” than at the Women, Children and Obstetrical Unit at the Central Newfoundland Regional Health Centre.
-The good news is our charity has launched “Project Special Delivery” to ensure every baby born at our regional hospital has the best possible start to a healthy life.
+We want to thank all our donors and supporters of project special delivery for all your generous donations.
+You have helped us raise $90,000 for the Women, Children and Obstetrical Unit at the Central Newfoundland Regional Health Centre.
+“Project Special Delivery” will ensure every baby born at our regional hospital has the best possible start to a healthy life.

 “Project Special Delivery” will support the purchase of: